andyandme/andyandme.github.io/README.md

 These Game Mechanics Include:

--Health Bar and Damaging system
+- Health Bar and Damaging system

--Stamina System
+- Stamina System

--Rasing Lava
+- Rasing Lava

--Triggers/checkpoints
+- Triggers/checkpoints

--Enhanced Movement using stamina
+- Enhanced Movement using stamina

-  -Sprinting
+  - Sprinting

-  -Double Jump
+  - Double Jump

-  -Dash
+  - Dash

 Here is a Link to video Showing the Mechanics at play:
 Itch Page: <a href="https://youtu.be/UYkIv3KA6Wc" target="_blank" rel="noopener">Video Demonstration — Youtube</a>